EliahKagan/weighted-intervals/BUGS.md

 significantly faster.

-But the real, most important solution here is to allow the user keep entering input even once the computation has started, and to cancel the computation, either if the input describes a different problem instance or always.
+But the real, most important solution here is to allow the user keep entering input even once the computation has started, and for this to cancel the computation automatically&mdash;either if the input describes a different problem instance, or always.
 (The latter should be easier and also sufficient.)

 ### The plot doesn&rsquo;t show the intervals&rsquo; weights.